MichaelCurrin/emadmasroor.github.io/events.md

 **June 2019**: Attended the International Union of Theoretical and Applied Mechanics [Symposium](https://iutam2019.eng.ucsd.edu/) on Vortex dynamics in science, nature and technology in San Diego, CA. [Presentation](https://drive.google.com/file/d/1fMubzmWWRl5RkEdGKEX2yegpoHEUYuc1/view) : _Vortex Patterns in the wake of an oscillating cylinder_.

 **July 2019**: Back in Davidson, NC to teach Engineering Problem Solving to middle school students at Duke Talent Identification Program.

+**August 2019**: Attended the Sao Paulo [School](http://usp.br/spnl/) of Advanced Sciences on Nonlinear Dynamics at Escola Politecnica do Universidade de Sao Paulo, Brazil, as a participant in the two-week summer school and a presenter at one of the poster sessions held at the school.

+**August 2019**: Attended a [PhD Course](http://vortex.compute.dtu.dk/index.html) on Vorticity, Vortical Flows, and Vortex-Induced Vibrations at the Technical University of Denmark (DTU).